Generative Object Insertion in Gaussian Splatting with a Multi-View Diffusion Model: Related Work

 \subsection{3D Content Editing}

-3D content editing \cite{zhuang2023dreameditor,chen2021towards,sun2024nerfeditor} has experienced significant advancements, particularly in the modification \cite{xu2024texture,zhao2022metaverse} of geometry and appearance based on textual and spatial guidance.
+3D content editing \cite{zhuang2023dreameditor,chen2021towards,sun2024nerfeditor,lu2024advances} has experienced significant advancements, particularly in the modification \cite{xu2024texture,zhao2022metaverse} of geometry and appearance based on textual and spatial guidance.
 Several recent methods have shown remarkable promise using various inputs such as text prompts \cite{park2023ed}, sketches \cite{mikaeili2023sked}, and reference images \cite{bao2023sine,dong2024vica,fujiwara2024style}, as well as leveraging models like CLIP \cite{wang2022clip,wang2023nerf,hyung2023local} and diffusion models \cite{park2023ed,haque2023instruct,rombach2022high,yuan2024diffmat,brooks2023instructpix2pix,kawar2023imagic,zhang2023adding,zhao2024uni,chen2023controlstyle,xie2023smartbrush,yang2023uni} to provide editing directions.
 Among these works, diffusion-based methods, in particular, have significantly enhanced the effectiveness of 3D content editing by utilizing the strong capabilities of diffusion models in text-based generation and editing.
-However, these methods primarily focus on localized edits, altering existing objects in the 3D scene rather than creating new objects from scratch or removing objects.
+To enhance the controllability of 3D editing, SketchDream \cite{liu2024sketchdream} introduces a sketch-based multi-view image generation diffusion model, enabling sketch-based text-to-3D generation and editing in object-centric cases.
+On the other hand, QNeRF \cite{patashnik2024consolidating} suggests extracting query features of the self-attention layers in the diffusion model during multi-view editing, then training a neural field to consolidate these queries, thereby enhancing editing consistency.
+However, these methods either primarily focus on localized edits, altering existing objects in the 3D scene, or solely support scene-independent, object-centric 3D content generation.
+This poses challenges for creating new objects from scratch or removing objects within a given scene.
 In recent years, there has been a growing body of work focusing on object removal in 3D scenes by exploiting techniques such as differentiable mesh optimization \cite{wang2023mesh}, multi-view segmentation guidance \cite{yin2023or,mirzaei2023spin}, and depth priors \cite{liu2022nerf}.
 These methods typically involve delineating the editing boundaries in different viewpoints based on the shape of the target object.
 Consequently, they are unable to generate new objects in a scene from scratch without new object-related priors \cite{shahbazi2024inserf}.
 In contrast, our work targets the creation of 3D-consistent, high-quality, and background-harmonious new objects in 3D scenes from scratch.